anasvemmully/full-stack-playlist/Task1/README.md

+# :star2: Task 1

-# How to make plain old websites? 🤔
+How to make plain old websites? 🤔

-Let's start by learning how to build a basic static HTML website.
+> Let's start by learning how to build a basic static HTML website.

 ## Todo:
 ### 1.